Reading now: Access to heights in refineries, power plants, etc.: Which work platform is really suitable?

 • Boiler areas, cooling towers, electrostatic precipitators, conveyor systems, chimneys

-• Narrow boiler houses , changing heights
+• Narrow boiler houses , varying heights

 • Working in high heat, dusty conditions or with limited ventilation